Starting DNS Infrastructure Protection in NIOS (2547)

 Close the Rule File Upload window.

-The uploaded ruleset has become the active ruleset, as it’s the first one
+The uploaded ruleset will become the active ruleset.

 Task 3 Solution: Configure Rule Update and Ruleset Download Policies

-In this task, we will test our Grid’s connection to the ADP ruleset update servers and download the latest ruleset available for us to use, we wont be activating it yet.
+In this task, we will test our Grid’s connection to the DNS Infrastructure Protection ruleset update servers and download the latest available ruleset for our use.
+We won't be activating it yet.

-Navigate to Data Management → Security → Threat Protection Rules.
+Navigate to Data Management → Security → DNS Infrastructure Protection Rules.

 Select Grid Security Properties from the Toolbar.

-Under Threat Protection → Basic, Set the Rule Update Policy to Manual.
+Under DNS Infrastructure Protection → Basic, Set the Rule Update Policy to Manual.

 Click Test Connection.
 When the test is successful, a blue banner displays at the top of the current window.
 Ensure the connection works.